work

 OddlyBreak

-With OddlyBreak, Gen Z can reclaim the notion of taking a break on their own terms.
-It is not a wellness ritual, mindfulness practice, or a ‘self-care Sunday’.
-It is simply a moment where you don’t have to excel or perform.
+With OddlyBreak, Gen Z can reclaim the notion of taking a break on their own terms, to simply have a moment where you don’t have to excel or perform.
+A break is not a reward, it's essential.

 An odd pause